ElementoLab/scTCRseq/README.md

 We recommend running the pipeline on paired end fluidigm single cell RNA seq data.

-the usage is as follows:
+The usage is as follows:

 python cmd_line_sctcrseq.py --fastq1 FASTQ1 --fastq2 FASTQ2 --species human/mouse --outdir OUTPUT DIRECTORY --label OUTPUT LABEL

-also running
+Also running:

 python cmd_line_sctcrseq.py

 Will give command line options

-to test the program we recommend either using your own single cell RNA sequencing data or downloading data such as at
+To test the program we recommend either using your own single cell RNA sequencing data or downloading data such as at

 http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM1104129